FStarLang/FStar/doc/book/part4/part4_div.rst

 system can collapse very easily.
 For example, following is a well-typed program in F*::

-  let rec helper () : Dv (squash False) = helper ()
+  let rec helper () : Dv False = helper ()

 that returns a proof of ``False`` (whenever it terminates).
 So now, to prove any theorem in F*, we can call ``helper``, and voilà, we are done!

 Thankfully not so, the effect system of F* itself comes to the rescue.
+It carefully separates total computations (in ``Tot``) from other effectful computations, including ``Dv``.

-The effect system carefully separates total computations (in ``Tot``) from other effectful computations, including ``Dv``.
-There are several aspects to it.
 As mentioned earlier, all expressions are typechecked to a computation type with an effect label, where the effect label soundly captures all the effects of the typed expression.
-Further, the effect system ensures that ``Tot`` computations cannot have effectful subcomputations and that effectful computations are not typeable as ``Tot``.
+It implies that, for example, ``Tot`` computations cannot have effectful subcomputations and that effectful computations are not typeable as ``Tot`` (if they were, then the effect label is not sound w.r.t. the effects of the computation).

 Relying on this separation, F* checks that the logical core can refer *only* to the total computations.
 For example, specifications such as